The history of the Trail

 About the ‘Kirkstall’ in the trail

 Another site that Kirkstall Art Trail partners with is Hollybush.
 The environmental volunteering centre has been running for over 40 years.
 The Hollybush building dates back to at least 1700 when the site was a farm.
-The farm, under the ownership of Joseph Whitwell in the 1860’s, was the first to pioneer forced rhubarb.
+The farm, under the ownership of Joseph Whitwell in the 1860s, was the first to pioneer forced rhubarb.
 Yorkshire Forced Rhubarb now has Protected Designation of Origin – much like Champagne, Feta Cheese, and Jersey Royal Potatoes.

-St Stephen’s Church, built in the 1820s in the gothic revival style, also houses artists for the trail.
+St Stephen’s Church, built in the 1820s in the Gothic Revival style, also houses artists for the trail.
 With these four remarkable heritage sites, Kirkstall Art Trail is an essential visit.